Scenario Planning in Centage

 To compare scenarios, add data to your newly-created Versions.
 Use the Copy Data/What If? tool to take a standard set of data and manipulate it.

-Step 2: On the Planning page, select Copy Data/What If?.
+Step 1: On the tools module, select Copy Data/What If

 Info.png Please Note: You can copy data from your Actuals for this year to your current budget to make a Version that includes Actual and budgetary data.
 For example, you can create a Version that uses Actual data for Periods 1-3 and budgetary data for Periods 4-12.